kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

 2. User model will only need an email (no password)
 3. SignInToken is a token that is needed only for verification process.
 It will appear in the email in the form on magic link and should be delited after the user successfully used this link for login.
 4. Session model will handle the user's current session once they've successfully authenticated using the magic link sent to their email.
-5. When a user requests to login (by clicking the button "Send email"), we generate a unique token (the SignInToken) and send it to the email address in the following format: *{ 'http://yourapp.com/verify?SignInToken' }*
+5. When a user requests to login (by clicking the button "Send email"), we generate a unique token (the SignInToken) and send it to the email address in the following format: `http://yourapp.com/verify?sid=SignInToken`
 6. The user clicks on magic link in the email, which directs them back to our application with the token embedded in the URL.
 7. Upon receiving the request with the token, we validate it against the corresponding record in the SignInToken model.
 If the token is valid and hasn't expired, we mark it as used and proceed to create a new session for the user.
 8. Once the session is created, the user is considered authenticated and is redirected to the page for authenticated users.
 9. For added security, we should implement measures such as token expiration and limiting the number of times a token can be used.

-## Implementation
+## Implementation.
+Authentication and writing cookies
 Let's start by making necessary models for our auth: User, SignInToken and Session.
 ```bash
 rails g model user email:string